 Dives (as detailed in the packages above), unlimited self-guided shore dives, boat rides to sites, experienced English-speaking divemaster (maximum 10 divers per DM), tanks, weights and weightbelts, drinking water, hot drinks.
 Diving excludes (mandatory, unless customer provides own):

 Scuba equipment (approx. US$ 58 per day).
-Unless otherwise stated, all the listed items need to be paid on arrival.
+Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).
 Optional extras:

 Extra boat and boat dives, dive computer, dive insurance, soft drinks.
 Unless otherwise stated, all the listed items need to be paid on arrival.